9dots/9dots.io-pages/OOQhbJP.md

 ---

 ## Lesson Overview
 Students will earn about electricity by building circuits with conductive playdough.
+Start by introducing students to circuits by playing with an [energy ball](http://www.amazon.com/Energy-Ball-Scientific-your-fingertips/dp/B000OU9RMS).
+Then, teach students about the different types of circuits.
+Students demonstrate learning by using the conductive playdough and a power supply to light up LED lights.

 ## Setup